Untilts of fundamental groups: construction of labeled isomorphs of fundamental groups -- Arithmetic Holomorphic Structures: Introduction

 Let me also remark that the key observation which was the starting point for this note (and the theory of arithmetic Teichmuller spaces which I have elaborated in \cite{joshi-teich}, \cite{joshi-teich-estimates}, \cite{joshi-teich-summary-comments}, \cite{joshi-teich-rosetta}) was Theorem~\ref{thm:main2}, which also shows that the absolute Grothendieck conjecture fails for the class of Berkovich spaces (over algebraically closed perfectoid fields), arising as analytifications of geometrically connected, smooth, projective variety over $p$-adic fields (just as the conjecture fails for complex analytic spaces especially for Riemann surfaces).
 In particular Theorem~\ref{thm:main2} justifies the use of the term arithmetic holomorphic structures in Definition~\ref{def:arith-hol-strs} and in Theorem~\ref{thm:arith-hol-strs}.

-In Section~\ref{se:arith-hol-spaces}, I show how the definition of arithmetic holomorphic structures given in Section~\ref{se:untilts-of-Pi} to provide an anabelian construction of Arithmetic Teichmuller spaces and Theorem~\ref{th:groth-and-connectedness} establishes the relationship between the absolute Grothendieck conjecture over $p$-adic fields and the connectedness of arithmetic Teichmuller spaces.
+{\mathfrak{J}(X/E)} {\mathfrak{J}} In Section~\ref{se:arith-hol-spaces}, I show how the definition of arithmetic holomorphic structures given in Section~\ref{se:untilts-of-Pi} provides an anabelian construction of Arithmetic Teichmuller spaces $\fjxe$ where $X/E$ is a geometrically connected, smooth quasi-projective variety over a $p$-adic field.
+Remark~\ref{re:arithmetic-space-point} demonstrates the highly non-trivial anabelian nature of this space for the special case when $X=\Spec(E)$ (i.e. a point).
+Theorem~\ref{th:groth-and-connectedness} establishes the relationship between the absolute Grothendieck conjecture over $p$-adic fields and the connectedness of arithmetic Teichmuller spaces.
+Notably, as the absolute Grothendieck conjecture is known (by Mochizuki's work) for the case of a smooth, geometrically connected hyperbolic curve of strict Belyi type over a $p$-adic field one deduces that the arithmetic Teichmuller space is connected in this case.

 Significance of these results, and their relationship to \iut\ and \cite{scholze-stix} is explained in the paragraphs \ref{ss:intro-mochizuki-context}, \ref{ss:Qpbar}, \ref{ss:replacements-iut}, \ref{ss:corollary3-12} (readers not interested in these two topics may skip these subsections completely and proceed to Section~\ref{se:main}, Section~\ref{se:untilts-of-Pi} for the main theorems of this note).